a-flyleaf/toyshelf/misc.md

 - on dA and ArtFight (both onsite and folder, there were some extras)
 - also check tumblr? but ArtFight might cover that

+"sawface" is in quotes because it's a moniker I slapped on for [ArtFight](https://a-flyleaf.github.io/artfight/for-me) in 2021, not sure I'd call it a Proper Name.
+Speaking of ArtFight, check out that link for some art by other people!

 ## eel-horse-raptor
 Had a school assignment in 2017 that involved combining three random animals; I choose a moray eel, a horse, and a velociraptor.
 This thing happened, and got drawn throughout the semester (and sometimes elsewhere).
 Wouldn't be surprised if it broke out of the same amalgamation factory as Zero.